 Medical science has shown that masturbation has no harmful effects on health, growth, fertility, or sexual strength.
-It helps to reduce “sexual tension” and helps people to feel more comfortable with their own sexuality and relationships.
+It helps to reduce “sexual tension” and helps people to feel more comfortable with their own sexuality and sexual relationships.
 It just means that masturbation is not harmful.
 By exploring your own body through masturbation, you can find out what you like erotically.

 In fact, when it comes to medical advice, masturbation is a yes-yes.
 This is because masturbation has health benefits too:

 - When you masturbate, the hormone cortisol decreases in your body.
 This in turn not only reduces stress but also regulates and increases your immunity, helping your immune system by improving your immune function.
 After all, when you reach orgasm, feel-good neurochemicals like dopamine and oxytocin hit the bloodstream.
 And they are by far the best source of dopamine available to you.